-The drive wheels must be lifted and supported on jack stands before you perform any service to the powertrain while the motor is in operation.
+The drive wheels must be lifted and supported on jack stands before performing any service to the powertrain while the motor is in operation.

-When you service the vehicle, always wear eye protection.
-Be careful when working around batteries, using solvents or compressed air.
+When servicing the vehicle, always wear eye protection.
+Be careful when working around batteries, using solvents, or compressed air.